Skip to main content

 USB-DAQ-RD Pinout

-The figure below shows the equivalent circuit for the USB-DAQ-RD Resistance Temperature Detector (RTD) input.
-The measurement principle involves using a precision current source (Excitation Current) of about 1~4 mA, injecting current into the RTD via EX+ and EX- pins.
-As current flows through the RTD, a voltage drop is generated and measured via the internal amplifier and ADC at the RTD+ and RTD- pins.
-Therefore, when measuring temperature, all four pins (EX+, EX-, RTD+, RTD-) must be used; there will be no floating connection.
+The following is the equivalent circuit diagram for the RTD inputs of the USB-DAQ-RD.
+The measurement principle involves using a precision citation current (Excitation Current) of approximately 1~4 mA, which is sent into the RTD sensor via the EX+ and EX- pins.
+As the current flows through the RTD sensor, a voltage drop occurs across it, which is then measured by an internal amplifier and ADC via the RTD+ and RTD- pins.
+Therefore, all four pins (EX+, EX-, RTD+, and RTD-) must be used when measuring temperature; none should be left as "No Connection" (Floating).

-Wiring instructions for three common types of RTDs are as follows:
+Wiring instructions for three common types of RTD sensors are as follows:

-• For very short distances (within 3 meters), measurement errors between these three types are negligible.
+• For short distances (within 3 meters), the measurement error between these three types of sensors is negligible.

-• When using a 4-wire sensor, refer directly to the 4-wire connection diagram below.
+• For 4-wire sensors, refer directly to the 4-wire connection diagram below.

 RTD Wiring